bdgcypher/chicken-bot/README.md

-# ChickenBot
+# ChickenBot (Work In Progress)

 ChickenBot is a Next.js project that implements a game where you chase a chicken.
 The twist?
 The Chicken is going to be part robot!
-It will utilizes machine learning to improve its evasive behavior based on your chasing patterns.
+It will utilizes a machine learning model to improve its evasive behavior based on your chasing patterns.
 This project is still a work in progress and is being built on the Nextjs react web framework and utilizes TypeScript and the Tailwind CSS styling library.

 ## Getting Started